versionone/VersionOne.SDK.NET.APIClient/DEVELOPING.md

 VersionOne.SDK.APIClient.Tests run without a VersionOne installation.
 In order to ease execution of the unit tests, the project file has a reference to: `$(SolutionDir)\packages\NUnit.Runners.<version>\tools\nunit.exe`

 1. Build the VersionOne.SDK.APIClient.Tests project.
-2. Right-click on the VersionOne.SDK.APIClient.Tests project and select `Debug > Start new instance` or `Debug > Step Into new instance`.
+2. Right-click on the VersionOne.SDK.APIClient.Tests project and select `Debug > Start new instance` or `Debug > Step Into new instance`

 ### Notes on running the unit tests from Visual Studio for debugging